Conversations done

 János Regős

-János Regős is a playwright, director, actor and theatre specialist.
+János Regős is a playwright, director, actor and theater specialist.
 From 1979 to 2010 he was artistic director of Szkéné Theatre, Budapest.
 Besides taking care of the Theatre’s programme with his father Pál Regős, he initiated and organised the International Meetings of Moving Theatres (IMMT) for 15 years.
 This festival first brought several internationally acclaimed theatre groups to Hungary.
 In 2006 he was awarded Golden Order of Merit by the President of Hungary and in 2011 he was elected President of the Hungarian Federation of Amateur Theatres and Players, position that he still holds today.

-The alternative of amateur theatres in Hungary
+The alternative of amateur theaters in Hungary

 May 25, 2022